alfahami/docker-cheat-sheet/README.md

   ### Publish a port <a name="publish-port"></a>
   ------------------
-  As isolated environments as containers, the OS doesn't know nothing about what's going on inside them.
+  As isolated environments as containers, the OS doesn't know nothing about what's going on inside them.<br>
   Hence applications running inside them reamin inaccessible from the outside.

   To allow access from the outside, We must publish the appropriate port inside the container to a port on your local network.<br>
   The common sysntax is <code>--publish or -p</code>